Starbladek/Amitale/README.md

-# Grouptale
+# Amitale
-Undertale fangame I made in 2016, done in Gamemaker.
+Undertale fangame I made in 2016, done in Gamemaker.<br/>
+Contains both an importable .gmz for Gamemaker Studio, as well as an executable to just play the game.